opsschool/curriculum/boot_process_101.rst

 -------------------------------------------

 These stages must fit in that first 448 bytes of the partition table.
-Generally, stage 1 and stage 1.5 are small enough to exist in that first 448 bytes.
-They contain the appropriate logic that allow the loader to read the filesystem that stage 2 is located on.
+Generally, Stage 1 and Stage 1.5 are small enough to exist in that first 448 bytes.
+They contain the appropriate logic that allow the loader to read the filesystem that Stage 2 is located on.

 On a GPT-formatted drive and UEFI
 ---------------------------------

 UEFI motherboards are able to read FAT32 filesystems and execute code.
-The system firmware looks for an image file that contains the boot code for stages 1 and 1.5, so that stage 2 can be managed by the operating system.
+The system firmware looks for an image file that contains the boot code for Stages 1 and 1.5, so that Stage 2 can be managed by the operating system.

 The Kernel and the Ramdisk